 What Happens When Energy Is Lacking?

 When organisms are deprived of usable energy, ATP levels drop, impairing vital processes.
-Cells may enter a dormant state, reduce metabolic activity, or undergo apoptosis (programmed cell death).
+Also, cells may enter a dormant state, reduce metabolic activity, or undergo apoptosis (programmed cell death).
 In macroscopic terms, this manifests as stunted growth, weakened immune responses, or, in extreme cases, death.

 Can Energy Be Stored?

 Yes.
+Consider this: organisms store energy in chemical bonds for later use.
 In animals, glycogen and triglycerides serve as reserves, while plants store energy as starch and oils.
-Practically speaking, organisms store energy in chemical bonds for later use.
 These storage forms can be mobilized when immediate energy supplies are insufficient.

 Is Energy Needed After Death?